cascadiajs/2013.cascadiajs.com/ai-js-0-2-1_rockbot.md

 ##Abstract

 The cat's out of the bag: you can program robots with JavaScript!
 (If you didn't know that yet - now you do!)
-And hey, the little robot you built at International NodeBots Day is not only AWESOME, it's also super adorable - congratulations!

-So, your little bot has got some great moves, but it's not making you breakfast yet?
+You've got your Arduino, and johnny-five has got your LED blinking like a champ!
+Now how do we get it to make you breakfast already?

 Let's level-up on your robot skills.
-We'll talk about kinematics (so you can make your robot move like a pro) and object recognition via computer vision (so your robot knows if it's going high or low), and then we'll try to give a robot a high-five (unless you're too slow!).
+Building a robot is just like building the next great app - to prove it, we'll talk about how to build BatBot, which uses sonar to navigate around the world... all by itself!

 ##Speaker Bio